Azure/azure-sdk-for-js/sdk/ai/ai-projects/review/ai-projects.api.md

     // Warning: (ae-forgotten-export) The symbol "GetThreadParameters" needs to be exported by the entry point index.d.ts
     getThread: (threadId: string, options?: GetThreadParameters) => Promise<AgentThreadOutput>;
     // Warning: (ae-forgotten-export) The symbol "ListAgentsQueryParamProperties" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "OpenAIPageableListOfAgentOutput" needs to be exported by the entry point index.d.ts
     listAgents: (options?: ListAgentsQueryParamProperties) => Promise<OpenAIPageableListOfAgentOutput>;
     // Warning: (ae-forgotten-export) The symbol "ListFilesParameters" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "FileListResponseOutput" needs to be exported by the entry point index.d.ts
     listFiles: (options?: ListFilesParameters) => Promise<FileListResponseOutput>;
     // Warning: (ae-forgotten-export) The symbol "ListMessagesParameters" needs to be exported by the entry point index.d.ts
     listMessages: (threadId: string, options?: ListMessagesParameters) => Promise<ThreadMessageOutput>;
     // Warning: (ae-forgotten-export) The symbol "ListRunsParameters" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "OpenAIPageableListOfThreadRunOutput" needs to be exported by the entry point index.d.ts
     listRuns: (threadId: string, options?: ListRunsParameters) => Promise<OpenAIPageableListOfThreadRunOutput>;
     // Warning: (ae-forgotten-export) The symbol "SubmitToolOutputsToRunParameters" needs to be exported by the entry point index.d.ts
     submitToolOutputsToRun: (threadId: string, runId: string, options: SubmitToolOutputsToRunParameters) => Promise<ThreadRunOutput>;